Protests against the Iraq War: March 19, 2011

 Over 100 protesters were arrested outside the White House.
 More protesters gathered in Hollywood.

+April 9 – May 26, 2011

+Beginning on April 9, 2011, the 8th anniversary of the fall of Saddam Hussein, Arab Spring protests in Iraq escalated, with thousands protesting in Baghdad's Liberation Square and all over the country.
+The protests extended to anger at the US occupation, and culminated on May 26, 2011, with a demonstration organized by Muqtada al-Sadr.
+Reports of participants vary from 100,000 (Iraq's official Al Sabaah) to 500,000 people (Baghdad's independent New Sabah [ar]).

+Post-war protests

 May 20, 2012

 Veterans for Peace, Occupy Chicago and a slew of coalition partners convened the No-NATO protests in Chicago.
 About 8,000 marchers took Michigan Avenue the full length to Cermak, within several blocks of the NATO Summit at the Hyatt Regency.

 At the intersection of Cermak and Michigan, Iraq Veterans Against the War convened a rally.
 For the second time in United States history, soldiers and marines relinquished their military medals.
 The first time this occurred was in 1971.

+March 18, 2023

+In Washington, D.C., peace rallies from around 200 organizations are held to mark the twentieth anniversary of the start of the Iraq War.
+Protesters called for an end to US involvement in the Russian invasion of Ukraine as well as US militarism in general.
+Protesters also call for the disbandment of NATO.

 Criticism

 Anarchist author and activist Peter Gelderloos has criticized the protests against the Iraq War for their complete ineffectiveness at stopping the war.

 Americans on the political right were highly critical of the protesters, accusing them of giving aid and comfort to the enemy, if not outright treason.
+One notable group, Protest Warrior, actively counter-protested during anti-war demonstrations.
+Founded in 2003, Protest Warrior infiltrated liberal protests with signs that satirized leftist positions and expressed support for U.S. military action.
+The group saw the anti-war protests as damaging to troop morale and argued that they bolstered regimes like Saddam Hussein's.
+During the 2004 Republican National Convention, Protest Warriors staged multiple counter-protests, though their confrontational approach sometimes led to friction with liberal demonstrators and even law enforcement.